An Essential Guide To Asphalt

 What is asphalt?

 Asphalt is a composite material that is used worldwide for construction, infrastructure, recreation, aviation, agriculture and industrial applications.
-Typically black, although available in coloured varieties too, asphalt is manufactured in a plant and becomes a hard surface when it dries.
-The UK produces approximately 25 million tonnes of asphalt annually and accounts for over 95% of our roads.
+Typically black, although available in coloured varieties too, asphalt is manufactured in a plant and becomes a hard surface when it cools to an ambient temperature.
+The UK produces approximately 25 million tonnes of asphalt annually and accounts for over 95% of our roads

 What is it used for?